Fire and Emergency New Zealand: Volunteers

-The majority of firefighters are volunteers, who received no payment for their time or labour.
+The majority of firefighters are volunteers, who receive no payment for their time or labour.
 12,068 Rural and Urban Volunteer firefighters mainly serve small towns, communities and outer suburbs which career stations do not cover.
 Volunteer brigades responded to 43% of all incidents Fire and Emergency attended in 2024.

 Career staff

 Fire and Emergency New Zealand employ 1,779 career (paid) firefighters as well as 1,292 management and support staff.
-Career firefighters make up roughly 14 percent of Fire and Emergency's frontline manpower.
+Career firefighters make up roughly 14% of Fire and Emergency's frontline manpower.

 Each career fire station has a number of watches (shifts).
 Full-time career stations have four watches, red, brown, blue and green, rotating on a "four-on four-off" schedule: two 10-hour day shifts, followed by two 14-hour night shifts, followed by four days off.
-Combination stations staffed by both career and volunteer personnel sometimes included a “Yellow Watch,” in which career staff worked four 10-hour day shifts per week, with one weekday, Saturday, and Sunday off.
-Non-operational personnel were referred to as “Black Watch” and worked standard 40-hour weeks.
+Combination stations staffed by both career and volunteer personnel sometimes included a “Yellow Watch,” in which career staff work four 10-hour day shifts per week, with one weekday, Saturday, and Sunday off.
+Non-operational personnel are referred to as “Black Watch” and work standard 40-hour weeks.

 Career firefighter numbers have remained relatively stable, with low turnover.
 Fire and Emergency usually conducts recruitment twice a year, attracting as many as 700 applications for around 48 positions per intake.
 Competition is therefore intense, and the likelihood of appointment is comparatively low.
 Successful candidates complete a 12-week residential training programme at the National Training Centre in Rotorua.
 This programme covers core firefighting skills as well as modern specialist disciplines, including urban search and rescue (USAR), motor vehicle extrication, and hazardous materials response.

 Career firefighters also provide personnel for Fire and Emergency’s national USAR response teams.
 While these members receive additional specialist training, all career firefighters are trained to a baseline USAR “Responder” level.